Guidance for F-1 International Students for 2022/23

-The information provided below takes into account the most recent regulatory guidance, FAU academic and student policies, and FAU reopening plans.
+The information provided below takes into account the most recent regulatory guidance, and FAU academic and student policies.
 This information is subject to change, and it does not exhaust all questions and concerns.
 International students and other stakeholders should seek clarification from International Student Services (firstname.lastname@example.org) if they have further questions.

 Newly admitted international students

-- International students with an initial SEVIS I-20 who are able to secure F-1 visas and flights to the U.S. may enter the U.S. if the student’s schedule is not 100% online.
-Students must take at least one course that is not fully online and has an in-person component.
+- International students with an initial (also transfer and change of level) SEVIS I-20 who are able to secure F-1 visas and flights to the U.S. may enter the U.S. ONLY if the student’s schedule is not 100% online.
+Students must take at least one or more if available courses that is not fully online and have an in-person component (e.g. hybrid course)

-- International students should enter the U.S. no later than August 22, 2020, with possible approvals for late arrival up to August 28, 2020.
-Students who expect visa and travel delays beyond this date are encouraged to defer their entry to the U.S. until the January 2020 semester.
+- International students should enter the U.S. no later than by the last day to add/drop the course (please check the FAU Academic Calendar).
+Each delay will be considered on a one-by-one bases.
+Students who expect visa and travel delays beyond this date are encouraged to defer their entry to the U.S. until the next semester.

-- Newly admitted international students who are unable, or choose not to enter the U.S. for the fall 2020 start may enroll fully online from their home country.
-They will have to request ISS to defer their I-20 documents to spring 2020.
+- Newly admitted international students who are unable, or choose not to enter the U.S. at the term they have been addmitted may enroll fully online from their home country.
+They will have to request ISS to defer their I-20 documents to the following term.
 While full-time enrollment is not required for immigration purposes in this case (because students are not in F-1 status until they make an entry to the U.S.), students should be aware that full-time enrollment may be a requirement for their specific academic program.
 Students who choose to enroll less than full-time (12 credits – undergraduate and 9 credits – graduate) must confirm with their academic departments that they are allowed to do so.

-- Students who are unable, or choose not to enter the U.S. for fall 2020, and do not wish to enroll fully online must request a deferral of both their academic program and their I-20 to spring 2020.
+- Students who are unable, or choose not to enter the U.S. for a specific term, and do not wish to enroll fully online must request a deferral of both their academic program and their I-20 to the next term.

-- Students who defer their I-20 to spring 2020 will not be able to enter the U.S. during the fall 2020 session even if they enroll online.
-The earliest entry date will be 30 days prior to the session start date.
+- Students who defer their I-20 to the next term yet decide to enroll online in the current term will not be able to enter the U.S. during the current session.
+The earliest entry date will be 30 days prior to the next session start date which is listed on their I-20.

 Continuing international students

-- Continuing international students who are outside of the U.S. are unable or choose not to re-enter the U.S. for the fall 2020 semester may enroll full-time and maintain their SEVIS records active
+- Continuing international students who are outside of the U.S. are unable OR choose not to re-enter the U.S. for the next term may enroll full-time distance learning and maintain their SEVIS records active

 International Graduate Assistants